Trust Management for Internet of Things: A Systematic Literature Review: Introduction

 \section{Introduction}

-Internet of things (IoT) is a recent technology broadly used in our everyday life.
-According to Cisco's Annual Report (2018-2023) the number of devices connected to IP networks will be more than three times the global population by 2023 \cite{Singh}.
-The term IoT was first introduced in 1999 by Kevin Ashton in the context of supply chain management \cite{GUBBI20131645}, but the last decade the concept is being used in multiple fields, like agriculture \cite{Bansal2020}, health care \cite{Lin2021}, energy \cite{Bansalen} and transportation \cite{Bansaltr} among others.
-IoT form a network of devices -such as RFID, sensors, mobile phones etc.- that are communicating through the internet.
+\PARstart{I}{nternet} of things (IoT) is a recent technology broadly used in our everyday lives.
+According to Cisco's annual report (2018-2023), the number of devices connected to IP networks will be more than three times the global population by 2023~\cite{Singh}.
+The term IoT was first introduced in 1999 by Kevin Ashton in the context of supply chain management ~\cite{GUBBI20131645}, but in the last decade, the concept has been used in multiple fields like agriculture~\cite{Bansal2020}, health care~\cite{Lin2021}, energy~\cite{Bansalen} and transportation~\cite{Bansaltr} among others.
+IoT forms a network of devices -such as RFID, sensors, mobile phones, etc.- that are communicating through the internet.
 These devices gather information from their environment and provide intelligence to industry and people.

 IoT objects are running in remote locations in potentially hostile environments, so they are vulnerable to security attacks.
-However, these resource-constraint devices cannot support the customary security algorithms, that require powerful hardware and software.
-Taking into account the magnitude of IoT and the domains using this technology we can imagine that a huge amount of sensitive information are processed in IoT devices.
-Therefore the need of security is crucial.
-One method used to assess the reliability of the network is Trust Management.
-Trust Management aims to ensure the reliability of the network by assigning a trust value in every node indicating its trust level.
+However, these resource-constrained devices cannot support the customary security algorithms, which require powerful hardware and software.
+Taking into account the magnitude of IoT and the domains using this technology, we can imagine that a huge amount of sensitive information is processed by IoT devices.
+Therefore, the need for security is crucial.
+One method used to assess the reliability of the network is trust management.
+Trust management aims to ensure the reliability of the network by assigning a trust value to every node, indicating its trust level.
 Thus, the information provided by a node with a high trust level is considered reliable.
-In order to create a trust relationship at least two entities must be involved: the trustor and the trustee.
+To create a trust relationship, at least two entities must be involved: the trustor and the trustee.

+In this work, we present an exhaustive survey of trust management for IoT.
+This study provides a classification based on the methods and technologies used for trust formation.
+In every paper, we examine nine different dimensions, including limitations and strengths.